home-assistant/developers.home-assistant/docs/documenting/standards.md

 The term referenced must, of course, be listed in our glossary, which is the source for the tooltips.

-For example, if you write text about automations, you could add a tooltip like this:
+For example, if you write a text about automations, you could add a tooltip like this:

 ```liquid